 You’ll find Black-Eyed Susan flowers growing in the wild throughout Canada and the United States.
 These perennial beauties spread across open meadows, and their intriguing name reminds us of an enchanting fairy tale from childhood.
-Today we know them as the lovely plants with yellow petals and a dark interior that dot the countryside and landscape.
 But where did they get that name?
 Is there any significance behind these wildflowers?
-Here we’ll take you through everything you need to know about Black-Eyed Susan flowers including their history, origins, meaning, symbolism, and the best gifting occasions to share these blooms with friends, family, and loved ones.
+Here we’ll take you through everything you need to know about Black-Eyed Susan flowers, including their history, origins, meaning, and symbolism.

 The Black Eyed Susan or Rudbeckia Hirta’s history starts in North America.
 The flower originated there and was brought to Europe in the 1700s.
 Legendary botanist Carl Linnaeus named them in 1753 after his mentor Olaf Rudbeck.